Interdisciplinary Studies

 CHINESE 7BIntroduction to Modern Chinese Literature and Culture4

-HISTART 11Introduction to Western Art: Renaissance to the Present4
+HISTART 11Introduction to European and American Art from the Renaissance to the Present4

 HISTORY 2Comparative World History4